 Tricia Coleman, freelance producer, supports hÅb’s artist development and production.

-We’re grateful for the ongoing support of a team of freelancers and volunteers that includes: Andrew Crofts, Catherine Shaw, Jake Lewis, Kamini Patel, Megan McPhee, Sam Stockdale, Stacey Potter, Steve Bryan, plus Theatre and Performance students from The Arden.
+We’re grateful for the ongoing support of a team of freelancers and volunteers that includes: Andrew Crofts, Catherine Shaw, Jake Lewis, Kamini Patel, Louise Anderson, Megan McPhee, Sam Stockdale, Stacey Potter, Steve Bryan, plus Theatre and Performance students from The Arden.

 Thanks also to our Advisory Board: Helen Palmer, Charles Rowley, Cathy Butterworth, Joseph Lau, plus Garfield Allen + Maya Chowdhry for Divergency.